sastraxi/pi-gen-pistomp/README.md

 and finally the pi-Stomp software itself.

-If building on a pi, a disk of at least 20GB is required so choose a 32GB or 64GB if you plan to keep multiple images
+If building on a pi, a disk of at least 20GB is required so choose a 32GB or 64GB if you plan to keep multiple images.
+Class 10 card or better recommended.

-On a pi5, expect a full build with compression to take about an hour.
+On a pi5, expect a full build with compression to take about an hour (or more).

+The resulting compressed image should be just under 2GB

 ## Quick Start
 The build process currently has 5 stages.
 Each stage builds upon the previous